LukasKogler/user_meeting_19_mpi_tutorials/docu/source/basic_examples.rst

    a small exercise.

-4. Some more on MPI-Communicators
+4. Some more on MPI-Communicators.

 5. A time dependent problem.